Canop/broot/website/docs/navigation.md

 The best way to navigate is by filtering the tree.

-This is done simply by typing a few letters.
+This is done by typing a few letters.

 The pattern filters the tree while you type.
 It's interpreted in a fuzzy way so that you don't have to type all the letters or even consecutive letters.
 The best match is automatically selected.